anujpml/portfolio/README.md

 ### 📁 `product-docs/`
 Sample Documentations of an intelligence fusion platform which I built from scratch by embedded AI into user workflows and scaled it to serve millions.
 You can view it here https://github.com/anujpml/portfolio/tree/product-docs

-### 📁 `llm-agent-infra/`
-How I led the design of an internal LLMOps platform to orchestrate agent-based AI tools using RAG, embeddings, CoT reasoning, and LangChain + Elasticsearch architecture.

 ### 📁 `go-to-market-launches/`
 GTM stories—from market fit validation to customer demos, pricing, and launch playbooks that drove adoption and revenue across multiple enterprise segments.